MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 Crews will repair service lateral pipes using Cured-in-Place-Pipe Lining (CIPP).
 This work will take place at night at the following locations:

-Crews will repair the sewer mainline using Cured-in-Place-Pipe Lining (CIPP).
-This work will take place at night at the following locations:
+Crews will repair service lateral pipes using Cured-in-Place-Pipe Lining (CIPP).
+This work will take place at night at the following location:

 The primary construction method to repair public sewer pipes in this project is Cured-in-Place-Pipe Lining (CIPP).
 The CIPP lining process occurs in phases, with work at each location expected to take less than a week.